bogste/bogste.ro/content/about/_index.md

  - ii.) building High-Performance Teams for Cloud Engineering, and
  - iii.) overseeing and supporting state-of-the-art AWS (EKS) and Azure (AKS) Kubernetes and Microservices deployments using [Deloitte's Alpha Platform](https://www2.deloitte.com/uk/en/pages/financial-services/solutions/alphaplatform.html).

 Previously, I was engaged (multi-yearly) in enabling Nearshore Delivery for the same Employer, focusing on e-Commerce implementations using SAP Commerce Cloud.
+If you’re curious about my full Work Experience, have a peek at my *Professional Experience* section below.

 Passionate about Programming, Science, Technology (in general) and everything Internet-related.